MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/Emission.md

 ### <a href=#ismarketbased name="ismarketbased">ismarketbased</a>

-Indicates if emission calculation is market\x2dbased or considered a "net" calculation.
+Indicates if emission calculation is market-based or considered a "net" calculation.
 First included in: Sustainability\\CloudforSustainabilityCarbonDataModel/Emission (this entity)

 #### Properties